Cannabinoid hyperemesis syndrome explored in this post by guest author Evan Mulvihill

 I recommend against: placing an IV line unless it is necessary for other medical needs, giving IV or PO opioids, and invasive work-ups.

-Future Research Questions
+Future Research Questions on Cannabinoid Hyperemesis Syndrome

 A few questions have come up for me while studying CHS.
 First, why is the syndrome cyclic instead of constant?
 The cyclic nature of it may have something to do with increased TRPV1 receptor sensitivity to fluctuations in SP.
 But, if the syndrome is indeed caused by TRPV1 downregulation and subsequent SP excess, why isn’t there at least a mild undercurrent of constant nausea?